energywebfoundation/vc-api-owf/apps/vc-api/docs/workflows/workflow-tutorials/single-credential-workflow-tutorial.md

 #### 1.3 [Resident] Initiate issuance exchange using the request URL

-Initiate a request for a PermanentResidentCard by POSTing to the `url` directly in Postman or by navigating to the `Vc Api Controller initiate Exchange` request in the collection.
+Initiate a request for a PermanentResidentCard by POSTing to the `url` directly in Postman or by navigating to the `Vc Api Controller participate in Workflow Exchange` request in the collection.

 Send the request as described below.

 **Request URL**

 If using the collection request, fill in the `exchangeid` param to be the exchange ID used in the first step.
-`{VC API base url}/v1/vc-api/exchanges/{exchangeId}`
+`{VC API base url}/v1/vc-api/workflows/{workflowId}/exchanges/{exchangeId}`

 **HTTP Verb**